W3rni0/TJCTF_2020/readme.md

 ```
 Side note: when writing the writeup I thought about another very easy way to get the
 flag, We know that we can see errors happening in the execution of commends so
-we can just raise an error with the flag !, for that you need you need to use the error
+we can just raise an error with the flag !, For that you need you need to use the error
 type NameError to raise an error with a string but it is still a much easier and very cool
 way to get the flag, you can see it in action in the following picture:
 ```
 ![](assets//images//timed_5.png)